SERMON - First Sunday after Epiphany

-Sermon for 7th Sunday after Pentecost
+Sermon for the first Sunday after Epiphany

 Pastor Michael Jarick

 If I were to ask you “Who are you?”
 I wonder how you would respond.
 Probably the first thing you would say is your name, “I am Matilda”, or “I’m Trevor”.
 But what would you say next?
 Maybe you might refer to your occupation, “I am a retail worker” or “I make pies”.
 Then what?
 Your nationality or ethnicity?
 Your age?
 Your gender?
 The football or Big Bash cricket team you support?

 Because we are rational, emotional and spiritual beings, we need to know who we are.
 Thus, we are not like dogs, for instance, which, as far as I can tell, don’t go through adolescence wondering about who they are, which don’t ponder what make a dog a dog, which aren’t concerned about where they came from or where they are going.
 By the way, what is the definition of a dyslexic, agnostic, insomniac?
 The person who lies awake at night wondering if there is a dog.

 It is vital for human beings to know who they are.
 Without a clear sense of self, we become like dogs, chasing the ball that flashes past our eyes, waiting for the sound of the dog food packet being opened, or looking for something nasty to roll in after being washed.